andrebrait/1g1r-romset-generator/README.md

         -o,--output-dir=PATH    If provided, ROMs will be copied to an output directory Ex.: -o "C:\Users\John\Downloads\Emulators\SNES\ROMs\1G1R"
-        --move                  If set, ROMs will be moved, instead of copied, to the output directory
+        --move                  If set, ROMs will be moved, instead of copied, to the output directory --group-by-first-letter If set, groups ROMs on the output directory in subfolders according to the first letter in their name

 # File scanning:
         --header-file=PATH      Sets the header file to be used when scanning headered ROMs